prakarsh-dt/kops-cluster/README.md

-# Commands to create a Test KOPS Cluster
+# Commands to create a Test KOPs Cluster

 ## Prerequisites
 1. Ensure that the machine you are running the kops commands on has proper AWS access to be able to create the cluster.